-As a leader in evidence-based naturopathic medicine research, CCNM's research results have been published in top-tier medical journals such as Canadian Medical Association Journal, The Lancet and The British Medical Journal, as well as in leading journals specific to complementary and integrative medicine.
+As a leader in evidence-based naturopathic medicine research, CCNM's research results have been published in top-tier medical journals such as the Canadian Medical Association Journal, The Lancet and The British Medical Journal, as well as in leading journals specific to complementary and integrative medicine.
+As part of our commitment to excellence in research, members of CCNM's research department play important roles as editors on a number of journals dedicated to ensuring there is high-quality knowledge available to inform clinical care and future research.